nhn/tui.grid/packages/toast-ui.grid/docs/en/custom-event.md

 - `expand` : When the expand / collapse button is changed to the expanded state by clicking or calling the `expand()` and `expandAll()` methods.
 - `collapse` : When the expand / collapse button is changed to the collapsed state by clicking or calling the `collapse()` and `collapseAll()` methods.

+The following events can be added using option configurations.

+- `onBeforeChange`: Before the value of the cell is changed
+- `onAfterChange`: After the value of the cell is changed
+- `onGridMounted`: When the Gird has successfully rendered onto the DOM
+- `onGridBeforeDestroy`: Before the Grid is removed from the DOM

 You can see the detail information of these events at the [API page](https://nhn.github.io/tui.grid/latest/Grid#event-beforeRequest).